redis/node-redis/docs/clustering.md

 ### "Forwarded Commands"

 Certain commands (e.g. `PUBLISH`) are forwarded to other cluster nodes by the Redis server.
-This client sends these commands to a random node in order to spread the load across the cluster.
+The client sends these commands to a random node in order to spread the load across the cluster.